-Island Energy operates a large-scale fuel import terminal in Kapolei, Hawai‘i, located on the island of O‘ahu.
-With two 23-mile pipelines, Island Energy transports motor gasoline, jet fuel, diesel, and naphtha from Kapolei to its Marine Terminal at Pier 30.
+Island Energy Services operates a large-scale fuel import terminal in Kapolei, Hawai‘i, located on the island of O‘ahu.
+With two 23-mile pipelines, Island Energy Services transports motor gasoline, jet fuel, diesel, and naphtha from Kapolei to its Marine Terminal at Pier 30.
 We also transport jet fuel that supplies the Daniel K. Inouye International Airport in Honolulu.
-Island Energy also owns and utilizes pipelines supporting the terminals at Port Allen (Kaua‘i), Kahului (Maui), and Hilo (Hawai‘i Island).
+Island Energy Services also owns and utilizes pipelines supporting the terminals at Port Allen (Kaua‘i), Kahului (Maui), and Hilo (Hawai‘i Island).

 To see the location of our pipelines, go to the National Pipeline Mapping System website which contains information about liquid and gas transmission pipelines under the jurisdiction of US DOT PHMSA (Pipeline and Hazardous Materials Safety Administration).
 Click on the Public Map Viewer link and select your State and County.

-For more information related to digging activities, please view the Island Energy Public Awareness brochure. (download brochure)
+For more information related to digging activities, please view the Island Energy Services Public Awareness brochure. (download brochure)

 How do Pipelines and Terminals Help You?